shlomnissan/gleam/README.md

 ## Contributions

-Contributions are welcome at every level.
+Contributions are welcome.
 Code, documentation, examples, bug reports, and design discussions all move the project forward.
-You do not need a large feature to contribute.
-Small, focused improvements often have the biggest impact.

 ## License
 ```